 The following algorithms are commonly used for unconstrained nonlinear programming:

 Constrained nonlinear programming is the mathematical problem of finding a vector \(x\) that minimizes a nonlinear function \(f(x)\) subject to one or more constraints.

 Algorithms for solving constrained nonlinear programming problems include:

 For more information on nonlinear programming, see Optimization Toolbox™.

-See also: Optimization Toolbox, MATLAB, Optimization Toolbox, Global Optimization Toolbox, linear programming, quadratic programming, integer programming, multiobjective optimization, genetic algorithm, simulated annealing, prescriptive analytics
+See also: Optimization Toolbox, Global Optimization Toolbox, linear programming, quadratic programming, integer programming, multiobjective optimization, genetic algorithm, simulated annealing, prescriptive analytics